• Skip to primary navigation

 5. Check temp and serve!
 After the turkey has rested for 30 minutes, check the temperature, and make sure it’s at least 165°F (74°C) to be safe to eat.
 When ready, slice, serve, and enjoy!

-A great turkey needs amazing side dishes!
-Serve with my creamy smoked mac and cheese, my delicious garlic green beans, my delightful Parmesan roasted mashed potatoes, my soft and fluffy oat rolls, or all the above if you’re having a holiday feast!
+Thanksgiving needs amazing side dishes.
+Serve with my creamy smoked mac and cheese, my delicious garlic green beans, delightful Parmesan roasted mashed potatoes, soft and fluffy oat rolls, or all the above if you’re having a holiday feast.
 Happy Eating!

 • Be sure that your turkey is fully defrosted before smoking.
 You’ll want to be sure to give yourself plenty of thawing time!
 The refrigerator is the best and safest way to defrost a large turkey.